hcarver/30_turning_30/README.md

 1. `GAM` Design and play a tabletop game of my own
 1. `BRD` Bake some nice bread (it's been ages since I did this)
 1. `TRK` Record a track & release it online
+1. `BOK` Write a book about running startups
 1. `KNT` Knit something for myself
 1. `JAM` Join in the jam session at the Silver Bullet
 1. `OPS` Contribute to an open source repo (ideally Rails)